freckle/guides/haskell-style.md

 ## Alignment

 You should never need to align to preceding text.
-That is, your aligment point should always be 3rd, 5th, 7th etc. column (because we two spaces of indenting).
+That is, your aligment point should always be 3rd, 5th, 7th etc. column (because we use two spaces of indenting).

 e.g. Instead of